Prognosis of autism: Academic performance

 The number of students identified and served as eligible for autism services in the United States has increased from 5,413 children in 1991–1992 to 370,011 children in the 2010–2011 academic school year.
 The United States Department of Health and Human Services reported approximately 1 in 68 children are diagnosed with autism at age 8, and onset is typically between ages 2 and 4.

 The increasing number of students diagnosed with autism in the schools presents significant challenges to teachers, school psychologists, and other school professionals.
-These challenges include developing a consistent practice that best support the social and cognitive development of the increasing number of autistic students.
+These challenges include developing a consistent practice that best supports the social and cognitive development of the increasing number of autistic students.
 Although there is considerable research addressing assessment, identification, and support services for autistic children, there is a need for further research focused on these topics within the school context.
 Further research on appropriate support services for students with ASD will provide school psychologists and other education professionals with specific directions for advocacy and service delivery that aim to enhance school outcomes for students with ASD.

 Attempts to identify and use best intervention practices for students with autism also pose a challenge due to over dependence on popular or well-known interventions and curricula.
 Some evidence suggests that although these interventions work for some students, there remains a lack of specificity for which type of student, under what environmental conditions (one-on-one, specialized instruction or general education) and for which targeted deficits they work best.
 More research is needed to identify what assessment methods are most effective for identifying the level of educational needs for students with ASD.
 Additionally, children living in higher resources settings in the United States tend to experience earlier ASD interventions than children in lower resource settings (e.g. rural areas).

 A difficulty for academic performance in students with autism is the tendency to generalize learning.
 Learning is different for each student, which is the same for students with autism.
 To assist in learning, accommodations are commonly put into place for students with differing abilities.
 The existing schema of these students works in different ways and can be adjusted to best support the educational development for each student.

 The cost of educating a student with autism in the US would be about $20,600 while educating an average student would be about $12,000.

 Though much of the focus on early childhood intervention for autism has centered on high-income countries like the United States, some of the most significant unmet needs for autistic individuals are in low- and middle-income countries.
 In these contexts, research has been more limited but there is evidence to suggest that some comprehensive care plans can be successfully delivered by non-specialists in schools and in the community.